CESA RESOURCES & FREQUENTLY ASKED QUESTIONS

 Is it possible to be suspended or expelled for a single violation of the Code of Academic Integrity?

 Yes, it is possible in particularly egregious cases or repeat offenses.
-Only an Academic Integrity Council Hearing Panel can impose sanctions of suspension or expulsion
+Only an Academic Integrity Council Hearing Panel can impose sanctions of suspension or expulsion.

 What happens if I contest a charge or a sanction?